phlipped/paint_fpga/README.md

 # CHANGE LOG

+## 2020-01-14
+- Wire up various signals from paint_control to paint_control_fsm.
+- Next step is probably to create a 'board', wire up the board to the paint_control module, and try to write it to the TinyFPGA

 ## 2020-01-13
 - Simple end to end test completed.
 It largely seems to work?
 Gosh!
 - Need to sort out the endianness of various registers (e.g. colour steps registers)